 A conversion specifier is used to represent a single field within a conversion pattern.
 They are a special character sequence that is used by LogViewPlus to assign meaning to a given part of log entry.
 Conversion specifiers always begin with a percent character '%'.
 For example, consider the following conversion pattern:

 %d, %t, %p, %c, %m

 This conversion pattern contains five conversion specifiers.
 Conversion specifiers and their meanings will be covered in this section.

-Note that conversion specifiers are used by four of the six default log parsers that ship with LogViewPlus: Pattern Parser, JSON Parser, XML Parser, and DSV Parser.
-Having a firm understanding of conversion specifiers is important for almost all log parser configuration.
+Conversion specifiers are used by five of the eight default log parsers that ship with LogViewPlus: Pattern Parser, JSON Parser, XML Parser, DSV Parser, and Regex Parser.
+A good understanding of conversion specifiers is important for almost all log parser configuration.